Sepulcro en Tarquinia - an introduction to the poem

 el día de su muerte y que no oímos

-of music that Mozart composed
+of music composed by Mozart

 Music is fleeting, as soon as a note is heard it vanishes.
 It leaves nothing tangible in its wake.
 All it leaves is a memory of itself.
 So the references to music are fitting in a poem that is intent on exploring memory through memory.